jduartex/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - do not provide particles in the sentence structure
 - do not provide tenses or conjugations in the sentence structure
 - remember to consider beginner level sentence structures
+- reference the <file>examples.xml</file> for good structure examples.

 Here are examples of simple sentence structures
 I will go to the movies tomorrow. → [Time] [Subject] [Verb] [Location].